Study Allied Health

 Australian clinical placement is provided in a range of contemporary health settings.

-Undergraduate options
+Undergraduate study options

 Bachelor of Exercise Science - Bachelor of Exercise Physiology